hathora/builder/docs/reference.md

 1. Creating the initial internal state
 2. Mutating the internal state via methods and/or `onTick`
-3. Deriving the appropritae `userState` per user from the internal state
+3. Deriving the appropriate `userState` per user from the internal state

 ### Internal State